subsquid/docs/docs/glossary.md

  - "public Archives" are replaced by the [open private version](/subsquid-network/overview/#open-private-network) of SQD Network
  - "an archive" for a particular network is replaced by "a SQD Network gateway"

-Lists of gateways for open private SQD Network are available in these docs ([EVM](/subsquid-network/reference/evm-networks), [Substrate](/subsquid-network/reference/substrate-networks)) and via [`sqd gateways`](/squid-cli/gateways).
+List of gateways for the open private SQD Network is available in [these docs](/subsquid-network/reference/networks) and via [`sqd gateways`](/squid-cli/gateways).

 **Not to be confused with [archive blockchain nodes](https://ethereum.org/developers/docs/nodes-and-clients/archive-nodes)**.

 ### `archive-registry`

 The deprecated NPM package `@subsquid/archive-registry` that was used to look up squid data sources by network aliases (with `lookupArchive()` and a small CLI).
 We now recommend using raw gateway URLs instead of `lookupArchive()` calls in processor configuration.
-The exploratory CLI is replaced by [`sqd gateways`](/squid-cli/gateways); lists of available network-specific gateways are also available as [SQD Network reference pages](/subsquid-network/reference).
+The exploratory CLI is replaced by [`sqd gateways`](/squid-cli/gateways); list of available network-specific gateways is also [available in these docs](/subsquid-network/reference/networks).

 ### Block